 Q: Is sexual activity REALLY not allowed?
 Isn't that why everyone is naked?

-A: Likely not, unless people are going out of their way to display themselves to the cars driving by.
+A: Likely not, unless people are going out of their way to display themselves to the cars driving by or parking on the shoulder of the freeway to access the area.
 Simply use the area as you normally would.

 Enjoy your visit!